Rodriguez001/Projet-CloudInfra/README.md

   * An installed Minikube or GCP account

-  # Installation in local machine or on a virtual machine :
+  # Installation on local machine or on a virtual machine :

   curl -Lo minikube https://storage.googleapis.com/minikube/releases/latest/minikube-linux-amd64 chmod +x minikube